 If you are looking for help with sciatica, you are in the right place.
-Read on to find out more about this condition, or if you would like to make an appointment click the link below
+Read on to find out more about this condition, or if you would like to make an appointment click the link above

 Sciatica is like an electric current: stabbing and pain can be sharp, moving quickly, paralyzing…

 I see many patients with sciatica in my Southampton clinic.
 Sciatica symptoms are quite easy to recognize and include back pain on bending forward.
 Also, patients often-times experience pain in the buttock that is spreading down the back of the leg.
 When sciatica hits, one can hardly move.
 The pain can be excruciating, but different people will experience it in different ways.

 Most sufferers recover within 6 weeks, but pain may take even longer (even 12 months) to resolve.
 Sciatica affects between 10% to 40% of the population.
 People around the age of 40 years are more at risk.
 Sciatica affects people in certain types of occupations.
 Repetitive movements, especially when handling heavy items may be risky long term and lead to micro-injuries in the spine.
 This is why it is important for employers to understand that and arrange for the workplace assessment.
 You should have your workplace adapted to your needs, and not the other way round.

 It is all to do with the irritated, compressed, or inflamed sciatic nerve.
 The sciatic nerve comprises spinal roots from spinal segments L4 and S3 (bottom end of your spine).
 It is a bulky type of nerve, up to 2cm in diameter.
 It leaves the pelvis through the greater sciatic foramen where it runs under the piriformis muscle (a very common site for nerve entrapment).
 The nerve then runs along the back of the thigh, into the leg, and finally terminates in the foot.